flowroute/flowroute-sdk-v3-nodejs/README.md

 ```
 #### deleteACNAMRecord(cnamId, callback)

 The function accepts a callback function and a CNAM record ID as parameters which you can learn more about in the [API reference](https://developer.flowroute.com/api/numbers/v2.0/remove-cnam-record-from-account/).
-In the following example, we will be deleting our previously assigned `cnam_id` in the last function call.
+In the following example, we will be deleting our previously assigned `cnam_id` from the last function call.

 ##### Example Request
 ```